Skip to main content

-For much of its existence, Forge was largely a JSON content editing tool with a minimal interface.
-However, the launch of Furnace in early 2020 hastened adoption by the product team, and requests for more powerful WYSIWYG-like features quickly outpaced design capacity.
+Forge, however, started out as a JSON content editing tool with a minimal interface.
+But the launch of Furnace in early 2020 hastened adoption by the product team, and requests for more powerful WYSIWYG-like features quickly outpaced design and engineering capacity.

-In lieu of shadows, increasing lightness can visually communicate a surface as having been elevated.
+In lieu of shadows, increasing lightness can visually communicate a surface as elevated.
 This is especially important in Forge, given the hierarchical parent-child nature of its editor views.

 Neutrals before and after